MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/data-opt-out.md

 ms.reviewer: v-brycho
 ---

-# Opt out of storing Dyanmics 365 Guides events data in Common Data Service
+# Opt out of storing Dynamics 365 Guides events data in Common Data Service

 Dynamics 365 Guides apps enable teams to capture usage statistics and detailed time-tracking information.
 This data is used to provide metrics for operator performance and help you identify opportunities for process optimization.
 Administrators can turn off